 I’m always growing physically, mentally, emotionally and spiritually.
-I am incredibly drawn to heal, grow, and evolve, and my life gets sweeter and sweeter the more I answer the call to heal.
-I have noticed the more I heal, the stronger my intuition grows.
+I am incredibly drawn to heal, grow, and evolve, and my life gets sweeter and sweeter the more I answer this calling.
+I have noticed the more I grow, the stronger my intuition grows.
 This intuition is what supports me in every session.
 I believe the best therapy comes from a well-trained therapist who knows to get out of the way and allow wisdom to come through them.

 I see 16-18 clients a week and create a balanced, enjoyable life outside of work so that I have a deep well of love and support to offer in my sessions.
 I love spending time in nature and hiking with my Papillion, Bodhi, getting biweekly shiatsu massages, and having weekly date nights with my partner and soulmate, Eric.
 I recently started taking piano lessons and I’m learning how to knit!
 I also love spending time with my dear best friend who makes my life sweeter in so many ways.
 How I care for myself outside of work is a key component to how present, loving and effective I can be at work.

 And here’s an interesting tidbit.
 If astrology is something you’re drawn to, you might like to know that in my 12th House (connection to things on the other side of the veil) lie Mars, the Moon and Kiron, which means I have a passion for healing emotional wounds.
 As I said, I was born for this work and I truly love it.